bigbeartechworld/big-bear-scripts/casaos-update-database-password/README.md

 ## Why?

-This script helps you update the root/admin password for running database containers (PostgreSQL, MySQL, or MariaDB) and automatically updates the corresponding .env file.
+This script helps you update the root/admin password for running database containers (PostgreSQL, MySQL, or MariaDB).

 ## Features